Routers Switches Networking Equipment Installations & Support

 Intermediate System Intermediate System (IS-IS)

+Not to be confused with the terrorist group.
 Is an open source internal routing protocol used on networks with the largest amount of connected devices.
 Utilized on layer 3 switches in very large local area networks.

-IInternal Border Gateway Protocol (iBGP)
+Internal Border Gateway Protocol (iBGP)

 Is a term used to describe an area of BGP operation that runs within an organization or autonomous system. iBGP could be said to be one of the peers of BGP routers.
 Routes can be injected from the iGBP into eBGP, vise versa.